-- domain The domain from which to allow access.
+- domain A str indicating the domain from which to allow access.
 May be either a full domain name (e.g., "example.com") or a wildcard (e.g., "example.com").
-Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values. - to_ports (only for socket policy files) A list of ports the domain will be permitted to access.
-Each value in the list may be either a port number (e.g., "80"), a range of ports (e.g., "80-120") or the wildcard value "", which will permit all ports. - secure If True, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from domain must also be retrieved via HTTPS.
+Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values. - to_ports (only for socket policy files) An Iterable of ports (as str) the domain will be permitted to access.
+Each post may be either a port number (e.g., "80"), a range of ports (e.g., "80-120") or the wildcard value "", which will permit all ports.

+• secure - A bool; if True, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from domain must also be retrieved via HTTPS.
 If False, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.